 This is the message that is sent with invoices when you email them to clients.
 In this message, it can be helpful to clients to include what types of payment methods you accept and what happens on or after the due date (for example, will you charge the client's card on file, add a late fee, etc.)

 This email is sent after a change or cancellation request is processed for a client if you have your settings configured for clients to make change/cancellation requests against specific visits.
 Like the services confirmation email, this email will include a list of both approved and rejected cancellations and changes, so make sure your default message does not state that changes were approved.

 Client Creates Own Account

-If you have your settings configured to allow clients to create their own accounts, this is the message that is shown to them on their screen after they fill out your new client form.
-In this message, you should let the client know what happens next which will depend on whether your settings are configured for new accounts to be manually or automatically approved.
-If you have it set for manual approval, you should let the client know that you’ll review their submission and contact them soon about their account request.
+If your settings are configured to allow clients to create their own accounts, this is the message shown to them on their screen after they fill out your new client form.
+In this message, you should let the client know what happens next, which will depend on whether your settings are configured for new accounts to be manually or automatically approved.
+If you have it set for manual approval, you should let the client know you’ll review their submission and contact them soon about their account request.